Last Updated on October 8, 2023 by Joanne Harper

-A hermit crabs tank is part of their appeal.
-To beautify the aesthetic, you can decorate it with a substrate, little houses, and plants.
-Choosing plants will improve the tank’s visual appeal and enable your hermit crabs to feel at home.
+To beautify a herm crab tank, you can add substrate, little houses, ramps, and plants.
+Choosing plants will improve the tank’s visual appeal and make hermit crabs feel at home.

-Hermit crab tanks can benefit from fake and live plants.
-When choosing live varieties of plants, make sure that they grow vertically and don’t have a thick root system.
-Tropical plants, as well as moss, will thrive in most tanks.
-Options include air plants, spider plants, sprouting plants, loose-leaf lettuce, pothos, and many varieties of moss.
-Ensure that the plants you select can handle humid and warm environments.
+Options include air plants, spider plants, sprouting plants, loose-leaf lettuce, pothos, and various varieties of moss.
+Ensure the plants you select can handle humid and warm environments.

 Can You Put Live Plants In A Hermit Crab Tank?